Return to workstation and equipment guide

 Chairs which meet the Australian Standards are also suitable for clerical/desk based work where keyboards are not used.
 Chairs with arms are not suitable for staff who perform keyboard work as they restrict movement of the arms when keying.

-For information on purchasing chairs, contact the Buildings and Property Division on 12181.
+For information on purchasing chairs, contact the Property, Facilities and Development Division.

 Most of the suppliers of ergonomic chairs also supply stools in the form of a drafting, technical or laboratory stools for work at laboratory or workshop benches.